prog4biol/pfb2019/pfb.md

 It contains specific instructions for creating a new DNARecord Object.

-It specifies how many pieces of data we want to collect from the creator of a DNAObject to use within a DNAObject.
+It specifies how many pieces of data we want to collect from the creator of a DNARecord object to use within a DNARecord object.

 Below our __\_\_init\_\___ instructions indicate that we want to create object attributes called `sequence`, `gene_name`, and `species_name` and to set them with the values provided as arguments when the object was created.